shawn mendes has a point – we need to stop policing male femininity

 "Feminine expression is basically a red rag to street harassment, so plenty of gay men in particular ‘act straight’ for their own safety, particularly in countries which still persecute homosexuality by law."

 He’s not wrong.
-Studies often show that queer people are more likely to struggle with mental health problems due to homophobia, abandonment and internalised self-hatred, and it’s a problem exacerbated by the femme-shaming, racism and transphobia which is notoriously prevalent on hook-up apps.
-While it’s important not to paint Mendes as too much of a victim –– by his own admission he’s a straight cis guy who’s lucky not to struggle with his sexuality –– it is important to abolish the idea that men who exhibit ‘feminine’ behaviour are gay by default.
+Studies often show that queer people are more likely to struggle with mental health problems due to homophobia, abandonment, and internalized self-hatred, and it’s a problem exacerbated by the femme-shaming, racism and transphobia which is notoriously prevalent on hook-up apps.
+While it’s important not to paint Mendes as too much of a victim –– by his own admission he’s a straight cis guy who’s lucky not to struggle with his sexuality –– it is important to abolish the idea that men who exhibit ‘feminine’ behavior are gay by default.

-This idea does nobody any favours.
-First of all, it tells men that they have to adhere to standards of masculinity both in terms of their appearance and their behaviour.
-We’re told that men should be strong, stoic and silent, and that they should bottle up their feelings.
-Statistics show that these expectations are reeking havoc on their mental health, but plenty of men aren’t seeking help for fear of being labelled ‘weak’ or ‘gay’, which in the eyes of bigots is just as bad.
+This idea does nobody any favors.
+First of all, it tells men that they have to adhere to standards of masculinity both in terms of their appearance and their behavior.
+We’re told that men should be strong, stoic, and silent, and that they should bottle up their feelings.
+Statistics show that these expectations are reeking havoc on their mental health, but plenty of men aren’t seeking help for fear of being labelled ‘weak’ or ‘gay,’ which in the eyes of bigots is just as bad.
 Charities like MIND and platforms like VENT are trying to tackle the problem, but suicide remains the biggest killer of men under 45 in the UK.

 This isn’t true.
 People who identify as both trans and non-binary are rendered invisible in mainstream media, and those trans men and women who do gain visibility are held to punishing beauty standards and pressured to conform.
 Hari Nef spoke about femme presentation as an “aesthetic of survival”; Janet Mock wrote about “pretty privilege”; Laverne Cox has talked at length about the expectation that trans women in particular conform to beauty standards, and about the class divide that this creates.
 The fact isn’t that trans people reinforce the gender binary.
 The fact is that we relentlessly pressure them to conform and then harass and vilify those who don’t.